Logiqx/gps-details/docs/devices/coros/firmware/README.md

 The 3.05xx.0 releases exhibit issues because speedsurfing behaves much like windsurfing, which is non-doppler and thus prone to spikes.

-Owners of an APEX Pro or VERTIX with firmware 3.050x.0 (released Aug 2024) are advised to [downgrade](downgrade.md) to 3.0309.0.
+Owners of an APEX Pro or VERTIX with firmware 3.050x.0 (released Aug 2024) are advised to [downgrade](3.0309.0/install.md) to the 3.0309.0 firmware.

 |               | APEX Pro   | VERTIX | APEX 2 | APEX 2 Pro | VERTIX 2 / 2S |
 | :------- | :--------: | :--------: | :--------: | :--------: | :--------: |